FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 Landing a monster carp on the snake river

 This was an exciting moment.
 I’d just hooked into a huge carp on the fly, and was able to guide it into the shallows after a very long +/-125 foot run.
-I wasn’t targeting carp on this day, and was using my 5-weight rod, but things turned out great.
+I wasn’t targeting carp on this day, and was using my 5-weight rod.

 The best carp flies

 Let’s reiterate a main point: the most productive carp flies are going to match the hatch, so-to-speak.
-The “hatch” might be crayfish, grass clippings, cottonwood seeds, sub-surface insects, surface insects, various plant-matter, mollusks (clams), or minnows.
+The “hatch” might be crayfish, grass clippings, cottonwood seeds, sub-surface insects such as damselfly nymphs, surface insects, various plant-matter, mollusks (clams), or minnows.
 Few fish you can target with a fly have diets as varied as carp.

 As a general rule, the best carp fly pattern colors are orange, rust, brown, and black.